milen-patel/cpu_tutorial/_parts/part08.md

 | Number 8 |   | 1 | 0 | 0 | 0 |
 | **Result** |  | **1** | **0** | **1** | **0** |

-So the result of $$0010_{2}+1000_{2}$$ was $$1010_{2}$$ which is $$10_{10}$$.
+So the result of $$0010_{2}+1000_{2}$$ was $$1010_{2}$$ which is $$10_{10}$$ (there is no overflow in this example either).
 Let's build our ripple carry adder:

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part8/images/Ripple_Carry_4.png" style="display: block; margin-left: auto; margin-right: auto;" />

-So again, we need to add the bits from the same place values and carry over the carry-over output of one full adder into the carry-in input of the next full adder.
+So again, we need to add the bits from the same place values and carry over the carry-over output of one full adder into the carry-in input of the next full adder when there is carry-over logic involved.

 ### Adder-Subtractor

 Now that you're an expert in Full Adders and Ripple Carry Adders, it's time for another round of roids.
 This time around we are going to create a circuit called the Adder-Subtractor.
-An Adder-Subtractor allows us to perform both addition and subtraction with binary values with a few tweaks to our Ripple Carry Adder.
+An Adder-Subtractor allows us to perform both binary addition and binary subtraction with the same circuit.
+We can tweak our Ripple Carry Adder to create the Adder-Subtractor.
 Before we introduce the circuit, let's go over 2 important ideas that we need to know about first:

 1. When we want to find the value of a negative integer number in binary, we use two's complement.
 Two's complement follows three simple steps: find the binary representation of the positive version of the negative integer number, flip all the binary bits, and then add one to the result.
-Review chapter 5 if this does not make sense.
+Two's complement can be crucial for doing binary subtraction
 2. We also need to learn what a 2-to-1 multiplexor is.
 Essentially, we have a selector bit (C in the truth table and circuit below) which chooses between two different inputs.
 So if we have two inputs, A and B, the A bit will be outputted if the selector bit is 0 and the B bit will outputted if the selector bit is 1.
 That's it, simple right?
 I've included the truth table and an example of the circuit below:

 | C | A | B | Y |